Voice change

 A voice change or voice mutation, sometimes referred to as a voice break or voice crack, commonly refers to the deepening of the voice of men as they reach puberty.
-Before puberty, both sexes have roughly similar vocal pitch, but during puberty the male voice typically deepens an octave, while the female voice usually deepens only by a few tones.
+Before puberty both sexes have roughly similar vocal pitches, but during puberty the male voice typically deepens an octave, while the female voice gradually becomes richer.

 A similar effect is a "voice crack", during which a person's voice suddenly and unintentionally enters a higher register (usually falsetto) for a brief period of time.
 This may be caused by singing or talking at a pitch outside the person's natural vocal range, stress, fatigue, emotional tension, or the physical changes associated with puberty.
-An instance of a voice crack (when associated with puberty) lasts for only a moment and generally occurs less frequently as a person grows into maturity.
+An instance of a voice crack (when associated with puberty) lasts for only a moment and generally occurs less frequently as the individual grows into maturity.

 Anatomical changes

 Most of the voice change begins around puberty.
-Adult pitch is reached 2–3 years later, but the voice does not stabilize until the early years of adulthood.
+Adult pitch is reached 2–3 years later, but the voice does not stabilize until the ages of 21–25.
 It usually happens months or years before the development of significant facial hair.
-Under the influence of sex hormones, the voice box, or larynx, grows in both sexes.
+Under the influence of sex hormones (namely testosterone), the voice box, or larynx, grows in both sexes.
 This growth is far more prominent in males than in females and is more easily perceived.
 It causes the voice to drop and deepen.
 Along with the larynx, the vocal folds (vocal cords) grow significantly longer and thicker.

 The facial bones begin to grow as well.
 Cavities in the sinuses, the nose, and the back of the throat grow bigger, thus creating more space within the head to allow the voice to resonate.
 Occasionally, voice change is accompanied by unsteadiness of vocalization in the early stages of untrained voices.
 Due to the significant drop in pitch to the vocal range, people may unintentionally speak in head voice or even strain their voices using pitches which were previously chest voice, the lowest part of the modal voice register.